-- The Stage 2 RAP Update (2009) maintained the ‘Impaired’ status and sought to develop specific delisting criteria.
+- 2009 (Stage 2 RAP Update): Maintained ‘Impaired’ status and sought to develop specific delisting criteria (which was not accomplished).

 Science & Monitoring

 - Total phosphorus (TP) concentrations were evaluated against the Provincial Water Quality Objective (PWQO) criterion of 30 ug/L. The review identified that some values exceeded the PWQO likely due to known sources upstream of the Niagara River AOC.
 TP concentrations upstream and downstream in the Niagara River showed no significant difference, suggesting minimal sources of TP within the AOC.

 - Phosphate and chlorophyll a concentrations were generally equivalent to or less than those measured in comparable reference areas;

 - Historical Secchi disc depth values in the Niagara River were generally on par with or better than current day values in comparable reference areas;

 - Environment and Climate Change Canada (ECCC) continues to monitor water quality in the Niagara River through its Upstream-Downstream water quality monitoring program.